-How to find the best no claims bonus cover
+How to make the most of your no claims bonus

 - Look at the level of discount offered for the number of years NCB you have.
-For example, some insurers will offer as much as 55% discount after just one year of no claims.
+Some insurers will offer as much as 55% discount after just one year of no claims

-- Check how many claims you can make when you protect your no claims bonus, using our table above.
+- Check how many claims you can make when you protect your no claims bonus

 No Claims Bonus FAQs